Mwexim/skript-parser/README.md

   code outside of the section
 ```

-Even though skript-parser-java-impl is not advanced enough in order to prove it *yet*, and no proofs have been written using the Skript plugin *yet*, Skript is most certainly Turing-complete.
+Even though the Java implementation is not advanced enough in order to prove it *yet*, and no proofs have been written using the Skript plugin *yet*, Skript is most certainly Turing-complete.

 ### Skript patterns explanation